 top of page

-Every Friday, I write a post about singers with unique voices not commonly heard in mainstream music in an effort to educate emerging artists and music lovers and inspire them to embrace their own quirks.
-This week I'm writing on The Shaggs.
+Every Friday, I write a post about singers with unique voices not commonly heard in mainstream music.
+My goal?
+To educate emerging artists and music lovers while inspiring them to embrace their own quirks.
+This week, I'm diving into the fascinating world of The Shaggs.

-Before I jump into this week's artist bucking the status quo, I heavily implore you to share these posts with anyone could be inspired by the artists (or entertained by my anecdotes).
-Because as I say every week, there's power in the unconventional.
-And it's often the unconventional ones in the arts world that get overlooked.
-But when you're a creative, being different is what'll make you stand out and be special in the long run.
+Before I jump into this week's artist who’s bucking the status quo, I heavily implore you to share these posts with anyone who could be inspired by these artists (or entertained by my anecdotes).
+Because, as I say every week, there's power in the unconventional.
+It's often the unconventional ones in the arts world that get overlooked.
+But when you're a creative, being different is what makes you stand out and be special in the long run.
 So here's your weekly dose of confidence and education.

-The band was made up of the reluctant Wiggin sisters at the insistence of their father who wanted to see a prediction that they would become famous come true.
-After recording and releasing that first (and only) album, the Shaggs disbanded after the father died in 1975.
-What's interesting is that like Van Gogh, the music only became famous after they broke up, attracting fans like Frank Zappa and Kurt Cobain.
-And in 1990s, an interest grew in "outsider music," which is unadulterated music with childlike qualities created by musicians that have little to no traditional musical experience.
-(Lo-fi probably falls under this, as do some artists who record their songs in their bedroom).
-Then the Shaggs had another surge of popularity, and released another compilation containing unreleased songs (and re-recordings of the songs of the debut) in 1982.
-Most recently though, Dot, one of the sisters, released a more in-tune album in 2013 that's reminiscent of the rock music from the '50s.
-And even though one of the sisters is dead now, they've had about two reunions during the 21st century.
+Interestingly, like Van Gogh, their music only gained fame after they broke up.
+They attracted fans like Frank Zappa and Kurt Cobain.
+In the 1990s, interest grew in "outsider music," which is unadulterated music with childlike qualities created by musicians with little to no traditional musical experience.
+Lo-fi music probably falls under this category, as do some artists who record their songs in their bedrooms.
+The Shaggs saw another surge of popularity, releasing a compilation of unreleased songs and re-recordings in 1982.
+Most recently, Dot, one of the sisters, released a more in-tune album in 2013 that echoes the rock music of the '50s.
+Even though one of the sisters has passed away, they've had about two reunions in the 21st century.

-And that is it for this week, firebirds!
+And that’s it for this week, firebirds!
 If you know of some unique voices that should be shared with the wider world, sign up for my Patreon.
-This will make sure you have a stake in what I write about next, and you'll know when I post!
-And don't forget to share this post!
+This will ensure you have a stake in what I write about next, and you’ll know when I post!
+And don’t forget to share this post!

 Stay educated,